January 13, 2025 Newsletter

 P&Z Commission

-P&Z met this past Wednesday, April 3.
-There was only one zoning case on the agenda.
-The meeting can be viewed at: https://arlingtontx.granicus.com/player/clip/4792?view_id=10&redirect=true .
+P&Z met this past Wednesday, January 8.
+There were four zoning case public hearings to be heard, plus a fifth to be continued on the agenda.
+The meeting can be viewed at: https://arlingtontx.granicus.com/player/clip/5023?view_id=10&redirect=true .

 AISD School Board